 During the year, Essentra was and continues to be subject to the UK Corporate Governance Code (“the Code”) 2018 published by the Financial Reporting Council (“FRC”), a copy of which can be found on its website www.frc.org.uk.

 The Company applies the Code’s principles of openness, integrity and accountability through its own behaviour, corporate governance best practice and by adopting, as appropriate and proportionate for a company of the size and nature of Essentra, recommendations of relevant professional bodies.

 The Board is collectively responsible for the long-term success of the Company, and its role is to provide entrepreneurial leadership within a framework of prudent and effective controls, which enables risk to be assessed and managed in the pursuit of the Company’s strategic objectives.

 The Board believes that it and its Committees have the appropriate composition to discharge their respective duties effectively with the appropriate level of challenge and level of independence, and that the members of the Board in conjunction with the senior executive teams are well equipped to drive, and are capable of delivering, the Company’s strategic objectives.
-The Board is of the view that it has a highly competent Chairman who, together with each of the other Non-Executive Directors, has considerable international experience at a senior level in the management of activities broadly similar to those carried out by Essentra and the material issues likely to arise for the Group.
+The Board is of the view that it has a highly competent Chair who, together with each of the other Non-Executive Directors, has considerable international experience at a senior level in the management of activities broadly similar to those carried out by Essentra and the material issues likely to arise for the Company.

 The Board of Directors is appointed by shareholders who are the owners of the Company.
 The Board’s primary role and responsibility is to provide effective and entrepreneurial leadership, to promote the long-term sustainable success of the Company and generate value for both shareholders and to ensure the Company contributes to wider society.